SoniJai/WUElev8/README.md

 ]
 ```

-### 2.  to Get the 5 Employees with the lowest efficiency:
+### 2. To Get the 5 Employees with the lowest efficiency:

 API Call: https://localhost:7226/api/EmployeePerformance/lowestEmployeeEfficiency?n=5